tailot/taylored/README.md

 * **Applying/Removing:** `taylored --add <file>` uses `git apply .taylored/<file>`. `taylored --remove <file>` uses `git apply -R .taylored/<file>`.
 * **Verifying:** `taylored --verify-add <file>` uses `git apply --check .taylored/<file>`. `taylored --verify-remove <file>` uses `git apply --check -R .taylored/<file>`.
 * **Listing:** `taylored --list` simply lists files matching `*.taylored` in the `.taylored/` directory.
 * **Upgrading:** `taylored --upgrade` iterates through each file in `.taylored/`.
-For a file like `feature-x.taylored`, it assumes `'feature-x'` is the branch name.
+For a file like `feature-x.taylored`, it assumes 'feature-x' is the branch name.
 It then effectively re-runs the `--save` logic for that assumed branch name: `git diff HEAD feature-x`.
 If the new diff is "pure" (all additions or all deletions), `feature-x.taylored` is overwritten with this new diff.
 If the new diff is mixed, the file is reported as obsolete/conflicted and is not modified.
-* **Offsetting:** `taylored --offset <file>` uses a more sophisticated approach (`lib/git-patch-offset-updater.js`).
-It attempts to apply the patch to a temporary branch, generate a new patch from the applied state, and then replace the original `.taylored/<file>` with this new, offset-adjusted patch.
+* **Offsetting:** `taylored --offset <file> [--message "Custom Text"]` uses a more sophisticated approach (`lib/git-patch-offset-updater.js`).
+It attempts to apply the patch to a temporary branch, generate a new patch from the applied state (using the provided or extracted commit message for temporary commits), and then replace the original `.taylored/<file>` with this new, offset-adjusted patch.
 This can help when the original patch fails to apply due to context changes (lines shifted up or down).
+* **Data Extraction:** `taylored --data <file>` reads the content of the specified `.taylored` file and uses a parsing logic (similar to the one used internally by `--offset` when no custom message is given) to find and extract a commit message, typically from the "Subject:" line of a patch file.
+It prints this message or an empty string if no message is found.

 ## Contributing